WEC-Sim/WEC-Sim/_sources/features.txt

 	:code:`body(i).nhBody = 1`

+For more information about non-hydro bodies, refer to the webinar `available here <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-2-nonlinear-hydro-non-hydro-b2b>`_,

 Body-To-Body Interactions
 ---------------------------------
 WEC-Sim allows for body-to-body interactions in the radiation force calculation, thus allowing the motion of one body to impart a force on all other bodies.
 The radiation matrices for each body (radiation damping and added mass) required by WEC-Sim and contained in the ``*.h5`` file. **For body-to-body interactions with N total hydrodynamic bodies, the** ``*h5`` **data structure is [(6\*N), 6]**.